about counseling with mags

 In Washington, I’m a Licensed Mental Health Counselor (LMHC, for short).
 I’ve provided therapy for teenagers and adults, including many college and graduate students.
 I’ve worked with folks coping with depression, anxiety, trauma, and relationship issues as well as folks experiencing acute crises.

-I started my career path by working as a litigator (accordingly, I recognize the legal system is a tool or process—not necessarily a mode by which to achieve justice).
+I started my career path as a litigator (accordingly, I recognize the legal system is a tool or process—not necessarily a mode by which to achieve justice).
 I’ve served in various higher education roles, mostly investigating sex- and gender-based violence and harassment as well as other forms of workplace discrimination.
 I understand the realities of unideal (bureaucratic) systems, and I possess a deep understanding of trauma and how helplessness and hopelessness alter and cloud our perceptions.

 I’ve also trained as a yoga teacher, so the practices of mindfulness and listening to our bodies show up in how I work with folks.